bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 # Introduction

-Get started with BootstrapVue3 and Bootstrap v5, the world’s most popular framework for building responsive, mobile-first sites.
+Get started with BootstrapVue3 and Bootstrap v5, the world’s most popular framework for building responsive, mobile-first sites

 ::: danger NOT PRODUCTION READY
 This project is still in **alpha version**.
 There is a lot of work to do, if you want to contribute you can use it and submit an [issue](https://github.com/cdmoro/bootstrap-vue-3/issues) or even better, a [pull request](https://github.com/cdmoro/bootstrap-vue-3/pulls) 😄.